-Extra-credit and reweighting: Students will not be given "extra" credit to improve their grades.
+Extra-credit and reweighting: Students are eligible to participate in Department approved research and earn credits toward their final grade.
+Aside from course credit for research participation, students will not be given any additional "extra" credit to improve their grades.
 In addition, students' grades will not be "re-weighted" to compensate for their missed tests or assignments.